yanascz/bitcoind-tunnel/README.md

    $ sudo systemctl enable bitcoind-tunnel.service
    ```

 That's it, your node is publicly available!
-You may check via [bitnodes.io](https://bitnodes.io/#join-the-network).
+You may check it via [bitnodes.io](https://bitnodes.io/#join-the-network).

 ## Resources